 At its June 8, 2004 meeting, the Board of Directors approved the following San Diego Chapter membership benefits for Regular and Associate Members.
 For member benefits at the national level, please refer to ALA’s website at alanet.org or contact the ALA offices.

-- Meetings, Seminars, Etc.: Attendance at monthly Chapter Board meetings is restricted to Regular Members.
+- Meetings, Seminars, Etc.: Attendance at monthly Chapter Board meetings is restricted to Members.
 Associate Members may attend monthly Chapter membership meetings, networking events, vendor events, all educational seminars, all teleseminars, etc.